-- (1) The Letter "L" represents the person's interests in Shares. - (2) Among these Shares, 9,107,224 Shares were held by Light Emotion Limited, a company wholly owned by Matrix World Group Limited and 248,475,664 Shares were held by Matrix World Group Limited, a company wholly owned by Mr. Chan Chung Yee, Hubert.
+- (1) The Letter "L" represents the person's interests in Shares. - (2) Among these Shares, 9,107,224 Shares were held by Light Emotion Limited, a company wholly owned by Matrix World Group Limited and 257,482,119 Shares were held by Matrix World Group Limited, a company wholly owned by Mr. Chan Chung Yee, Hubert.
 By virtue of the provisions of Divisions 7 and 8 of Part XV of the SFO, Matrix World Group Limited is deemed to be interested in the Shares held by Light Emotion Limited and Mr. Chan Chung Yee, Hubert is deemed to be interested in the Shares in which Matrix World Group Limited is interested.
 Mr. Chan Chung Yee, Hubert is a director of Light Emotion Limited and Matrix World Group Limited. - (3) Star Global International Limited is a company wholly owned by Mr. Chan Chung Yin, Roy.
-Mr. Chan Chung Yin, Roy is a director of Star Global International Limited. - (4) Ocean Hope Group Limited is a company wholly owned by Mr. Chan Man Min.
-Mr. Chan Man Min is a director of Ocean Hope Group Limited.
+Mr. Chan Chung Yin, Roy is a director of Star Global International Limited. - (4) Mrs. Chan Low Wai Han, Edwina is the wife of Mr. Chan Chung Yin, Roy.
+By virtue of the provisions of Divisions 2 and 3 of Part XV of the SFO, Mrs. Chan Low Wai Han, Edwina is deemed to be interested in all the Shares in which Mr. Chan Chung Yin, Roy is interested. - (5) Ms. Josephine Liu is the wife of Mr. Chan Chung Yee, Hubert.
+By virtue of the provisions of Divisions 2 and 3 of Part XV of the SFO, Ms. Josephine Liu is deemed to be interested in all the Shares in which Mr. Chan Chung Yee, Hubert is interested.